 This section investigates parents' own responses to the timing of their child's school start.
 For each outcome we present three sets of results.
-First, we show the usual 2SLS estimates across children's age.
+First, we show the usual two-stage least squares (2SLS) estimates across children's age.
 Second, to accompany and deepen our understanding of the 2SLS results, we estimate compliers' potential outcomes if children were young-for-grade or old-for-grade, in line with Abadie (2002, 2003).
 If, on the one hand, the potential outcomes diverge exactly around the critical stages but are aligned otherwise, effects likely arise due to an easier transition between different educational stages.
-If, on the other hand, potential outcomes are parallel across ages, this supports a hypothesis that effects stem from a simple intertemporal response to the postponement of the child's life-course including all critical transitions by one year.
-Lastly, we combine the 2SLS analysis with a re-estimation of the effects of being old-for-grade on parents' relationship status and maternal employment rates where we align the outcomes by grade level instead of age.
-If results arise from parallel changes to parents' trajectories as a consequence of the delayed life-course, the estimated effects for outcomes centered by grade level should be miniscule, whereas if our findings arise because postponing children's SSA actually eases the transition, effects should persist around the timing of the transitions, even when we center outcomes by grade level.26
+If, on the other hand, potential outcomes are parallel across ages, this supports a hypothesis that effects stem from a simple intertemporal response to the postponement of the child's life-course, including all critical transitions, by one year.
+Lastly, we combine the 2SLS analysis with a reestimation of the effects of being old-for-grade on parents' relationship status and maternal employment rates where we align the outcomes by grade level instead of age.
+If results arise from parallel changes to parents' trajectories as a consequence of the delayed life-course, the estimated effects for outcomes centered by grade level should be miniscule, whereas if our findings arise